-In the last decade, there is an epidemic of this condition in the Western world.
+There has been an epidemic of this condition in the Western world in the last decade.

-The characteristic endoscopic findings, esophageal eosinophilia and lack of response to proton pump inhibitors help to make the diagnosis.
+The characteristic endoscopic findings, esophageal eosinophilia, and lack of response to proton pump inhibitors help make the diagnosis.

-Avoid food allergens , administration of steroidal anti-inflammatory drugs and dilation of the esophagus are the pillars of treatment.
+Avoiding food allergens, administering steroidal anti-inflammatory drugs, and dilating the esophagus are the pillars of treatment.

 Research is underway for mucosal healing and optimal maintenance treatment.